-This Child Protection Policy covers all elected members, employees (full-time, part-time, sessional and casual) and volunteers, as well as activities and services commissioned or grant funded by the Council.
+This Child Protection Policy covers all councillors, employees (full-time, part-time, sessional and casual workers) and volunteers, as well as activities and services commissioned or grant funded by the Council.
 Everyone listed has a moral and statutory responsibility to take action when they suspect or recognise that a child or young person may be a victim of or at risk of significant harm or abuse.
-Further details on how to respond to these concerns is outlined in section 3.

 This policy applies to all services and situations within the Council's operation which could possibly involve children and young people or impact upon their wellbeing.
-This includes, but is not limited to, leisure provision, investigations into youth crime and anti-social behaviour, home visits where children and young people are present, grant funding of external organisations and the provision of support and advice around housing issues and homelessness.
+This includes, but is not limited to, leisure provision, investigations into youth anti-social behaviour, home visits where children and young people are present, grant funding of external organisations and the provision of support and advice around housing issues and homelessness.

-Elected members of the Council share a responsibility with staff when representing the Council.
-Therefore all aspects of this policy apply equally to elected members.
+Councillors of the Council share a responsibility with staff when representing the Council.
+Therefore all aspects of this policy apply equally to councillors.